The door opens.

 Ashlynn's stomach betrays her.

 She slips past the figure.
-I follow and close the door.
+I follow quick, closing the door behind us.

 Click.